mssola/conventions/ruby.md

 bbatsov](https://github.com/bbatsov/ruby-style-guide).

 Personally, I'm all for the second option.
-The community-driven guide is *extensive* and has all the good practices that any rubyist should follow.
+The community-driven guide is *extensive* and has all the good practices that all rubyist should follow.
 I only have one objection: Perl-style global variables are accepted.
-I like Perl, and even though I agree that Perl-style global variables are not very descriptive, I'm used to them.
+I like Perl, and even though I agree that Perl-style global variables are not very descriptive, I'm too used to them.